Healthy Homes Assessment Karori

 Rental Property Home Assessments Karori

-Rental property areas affected by Health Homes Standard.
-Healthy Homes Standards in Karori include each:
+The areas of rental property that are affected with the Healthy Homes Standard in Karori include each:

 • Living Rooms